jmalicki/io-uring-sync/docs/PHASE_3_1_SUMMARY.md

 ## 🎉 **Conclusion**

-This branch represents a major milestone in the io-uring-sync project, completing the migration to compio and implementing comprehensive advanced filesystem operations.
+This branch represents a major milestone in the arsync project, completing the migration to compio and implementing comprehensive advanced filesystem operations.
 The project now has:

 - **Complete compio integration** with native io_uring operations
 - **Comprehensive metadata preservation** with nanosecond precision